SonarSource/sonar-scanner-gradle/README.md

 -----------------------

 ### Building the project
-To build the plugin and run the tests, you will need Java 11.
+To build the plugin and run the tests, you will need Java 11 or 17.
 ```bash
 ./gradlew clean build
 ```